What Is Resource Guarding Behavior?

 What Possessiveness Looks Like

-- Your dog runs off with certain toys (or other things) and may hide somewhere far from people to enjoy them.
+• Your dog runs off with certain toys (or other things) and may hide somewhere far from people to enjoy them.

-- Your dog snarls, growls or snaps when trying to remove the item.
+• Your dog snarls, growls or snaps when trying to remove the item.

 Fortunately, it’s possible to change how a dog feels about sharing things.
-Below are some simple exercises to help decrease your dog’s natural level of distrust and make her see you as generous and giving.
+Below are some simple exercises to help decrease your dog’s natural level of distrust and make them see you as generous and giving.

 Note: If your dog growls, air-snaps, or bites you over favorite things or food, don’t try the exercises.
 Consult a professional for a safe, reward based and non-confrontational behavior modification program.